 In either case, you’ll want to apply the substance to your skin and let it sit for at least 10 minutes before you wash.
 Plan on repeating this process at least once a day for several weeks.

-The ingredients that speed up the removal of dark-colored patches are exfoliators like alpha hydroxy acids.
+The ingredients that speed up the removal of dark-colored patches are exfoliators like salicylic, glycolic, and lactic acids.
 But those take time to work, too.

 Stick with a freckle removal cream for at least a month.
 By that time, you should see at least a slight change.
 Several companies offer a money-back guarantee if you aren’t satisfied with the results after 45 or 60 days.